Smoothed Particle Hydrodynamics in pkdgrav3 for Shock Physics Simulations. I. Hydrodynamics: Hydrodynamic tests

 \subsection{Sedov-Taylor blast wave}

 The Sedov-Taylor blast wave \citep{sedovPropagationStrongShock1946,taylorFormationBlastWave1950,taylorFormationBlastWave1950a,sedovSimilarityDimensionalMethods1959} is a spherical shock wave generated by the injection of energy in a small central region.
 For this test, we generate a BCC grid in a $1\times 1\times 1$ box with periodic boundary conditions.
 The gas has a density of $\rho=1$ and the temperature of the particles in a central sphere of radius $r=0.02$ is set such that the total injected energy is \SI{9.56072e23}{\joule}, while the surrounding gas has a temperature of \SI{10}{\kelvin}.
 This setup results in an infinite Mach number shock with a density enhancement of 4 for $\gamma=5/3$.
 Using a time stepping scheme with individualized time step sizes per particle leads to large errors in energy conservation as demonstrated by \citet{saitohNECESSARYCONDITIONINDIVIDUAL2009}, because particles with widely different time step sizes interact with each other.
 The solution proposed by \citet{saitohNECESSARYCONDITIONINDIVIDUAL2009} and described in Section~\ref{sec:Time_Integration}, does not work in this situation as particles on the largest timestep should interact with the expanding shockwave at times where they do not get updates.
 We thus chose to use a dynamic global time step size such that it is always smaller than the smallest needed by any particle at any given time, to circumvent this problem.
+We like to note that this setup is artificial and in real simulations, such large discontinuities in temperature and pressure will not occur.
 With this setting, the total energy conservation error over the full simulation is below \SI{0.2}{\percent} even at the highest resolution, but this value increases with resolution.
 Figure~\ref{fig:sedov_taylor_blastwave_errorbars} shows the results of the Sedov-Taylor blast wave test for three different resolutions.
 The result of the lowest resolution ($2\times64^3$ particles, blue markers) clearly shows that the shock is strongly smoothed by the large kernel used and it also exhibits strong post-shock ringing \citep{huSPHGalSmoothedParticle2014} in the velocity.
 These effects are significantly reduced at higher resolution and the solution at $2\times1024^3$ follows the analytical solution nearly perfectly.